Authored by the expert who managed and guided the team behind the Ireland Property Pack

 What property types resell fastest in Ireland in 2026?

-As of early 2026, the property types that resell fastest in Ireland are 2 to 3 bedroom houses in commuter belts and regional cities, plus well-located 2-bedroom apartments near transport hubs or employment centers.
+As of early 2026, the property types that resell fastest in Ireland are 2- to 3-bedroom houses in commuter belts and cities, along with good-quality 2-bed apartments near transport hubs and employment centers, because these are the formats that match the broadest pool of Irish buyers, especially first-time buyers who make up over half of purchases in Dublin.

-In competitive Irish markets, well-priced properties can go sale-agreed within days to a few weeks, though the full conveyancing process from agreement to keys typically takes 2 to 4 months due to legal requirements and title checks.
+In Ireland's current market, well-priced properties in high-demand areas can go sale-agreed within days to a few weeks of listing, while the full closing process (from sale agreed to getting the keys) typically takes 2 to 4 months due to the legal conveyancing, title searches, and mortgage drawdown steps that are standard in the Irish system.

 If you're interested, we cover all the best exit strategies in our real estate pack about Ireland.